piku235/JungiThemeBundle/Resources/doc/php-theme-mapping.md

 As you can see in the example above the code readability is quite poor and you must be also cautious when defining bigger properties like e.g. **authors**.
-To ease creating theme info definitions there were provided the **ThemeInfoImporter** which is mentioned just below.
+To ease creating theme info definitions there were provided the **ThemeInfoImporter** which is mentioned below.

 #### ThemeInfoImporter

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Mapping/ThemeInfoImporter.php)

-The sole purpose of this class is ability of importing objects of the `Jungi\Bundle\ThemeBundle\Core\Information\ThemeInfo`.
+The sole purpose of this class is ability of importing objects of `Jungi\Bundle\ThemeBundle\Core\Information\ThemeInfo` to corresponding them objects of theme info definition.
+To build a theme info definition using this importer you can use i.e. the `Jungi\Bundle\ThemeBundle\Core\Information\ThemeInfoEssence` class.
-In a connection with the **ThemeInfoImporter** you can use e.g. `Jungi\Bundle\ThemeBundle\Core\Information\ThemeInfoEssence` class to build a theme info definition.

 ```php
 use Jungi\Bundle\ThemeBundle\Mapping\ThemeInfoImporter;